new to yoga faq

-One of the reasons we suggest beginners start in our Foundations course is to help you learn the basic poses and modifications to suit your level.
+One of the reasons we suggest beginners start in our Foundations classes and workshops is to help you learn the basic poses and modifications to suit your level.
 If you move from there into an Open Level class and are presented with something challenging, ask the instructor for a modification if one is not offered.
 We stress the non-competitive nature of yoga and invite you to make the practice your own — honoring your body and doing what is best for you—not forcing yourself into a shape that you aren’t ready for.

 Is yoga a workout?
 Will I lose weight?

 The answer depends on the style of yoga you select, as well as the frequency and intensity with which you practice.
-Although the focus in yoga is about balance, healing, and reconnecting, a regular practice of Ashtanga or Vinyasa will not only open your mind and offer you a fresh perspective on your life, but it also will absolutely change your body.
+Although the focus in yoga is about balance, healing, and reconnecting, a regular practice of Vinyasa will not only open your mind and offer you a fresh perspective on your life, but it also will absolutely change your body.
 While not an intense aerobic workout, it does burn calories as you create long lean muscles and cultivate flexibility and greater range of motion in the joints.
 Just as important, as you move into an improved state of well-being, you will make choices off the mat that also improve your health.